Bears-R-Us/arkouda/training/COMPARISON.md

 <a id="bg"></a>
 ## Background Information

-Arkouda began with the intention of allowing `NumPy` like functionality in an HPC setting.
-Overtime, it has evolved to support `Pandas` functionality and continues to expand.
-In order to make Arkouda approachable, the API is designed in way that mimics `NumPy` and `Pandas`.
-This allows for an easy transition for users that are already familiar with the Python packages, but want to run against larger datasets.
+Arkouda began with the intention of allowing `NumPy`-like functionality in an HPC setting.
+Over time, it has evolved to support `Pandas` functionality and continues to expand.
+The API mimics `NumPy` and `Pandas` to allow an easy transition for users familiar with these Python packages.

-So, what makes Arkouda special?
+So what makes Arkouda special?
 The answer is simple, scalability.
 Where other packages run against compiled C/C++ code, Arkouda leverages Chapel.
-This allows Arkouda to run locally, but also allows it to gain significant performance benefits in an HPC setting.
+This allows Arkouda to run locally and gain significant performance benefits in an HPC environment.

 <a id="import"></a>
 ## Importing Arkouda
 This may seem like trivial step to highlight.
 However, Arkouda requires the user to connect to the server component before running commands.

 ### Local Connection
 When running the Arkouda server on the same machine as your python code, no parameters are required to connect.
 This uses the default settings of `server=localhost` and `port=5555`.
-During devlopment this is typically what is used.
+During development this is typically what is used.
 ```python
 import arkouda as ak
 ak.connect()
 ```

 ### Custom Connection
 Arkouda allows for custom connections as well.
-This allows for connection to remote servers.
+This is useful for connecting to remote servers.
 More information on connection parameters can be found [here](https://bears-r-us.github.io/arkouda/autoapi/arkouda/client/index.html?highlight=connect#arkouda.client.connect).

 <a id="discon"></a>
 ## Disconnecting From Arkouda Server
 Because you are connected to the Arkouda server, when you are done working you will need to disconnect from the server.
-There are 2 ways to do this.
+There are 2 ways to do this:

-The first is using `ak.disconnect()`.
-This will only disconnect the client from the server, but the server will remain running.
+- `ak.disconnect()` - This will only disconnect the client from the server, but the server will remain running.

-The second is using `ak.shutdown()`.
-This will disconnect from the server AND shutdown the server.
+- `ak.shutdown()` - This will disconnect from the server AND shutdown the server.

 <a id="arrays"></a>
 ## Arrays
-Arkouda arrays, referred to as `pdarrays` are at the base of all Arkouda functionality.
+Arkouda arrays, referred to as `pdarrays`, are at the base of all Arkouda functionality.
 These are very similar to `NumPy` arrays.

 *It is important to note that arrays are immutable objects due to the configurations.
 However, there are functions that allow for updates to the array artificially.
 These functions will generate an entirely new array.*